PerfectlySoft/Perfect-NewRelic-Linux/README.md

 ### Transaction

-Transaction in Perfect NewRelic has been defined as a class, with construction as below:
+Transaction in Perfect NewRelic has been defined as a class, with constructior as below:

 ``` swift
 public init(_ instance: NewRelic,